storageos/storageos.github.io/_docs/install/prerequisites/clusterdiscovery.md

 # Cluster discovery

-StorageOS nodes need to know the exact cluster size and peers to connect to during start up.
-This enables nodes to contact each other over the network.
+StorageOS nodes need to be informed which cluster to join on start-up.
+This enables the nodes to contact each-other over the network to join a pre-existing cluster, or bootstrap a new one.

 ## Setting the IP address